JocysCom/VsAiCompanion/README.md

 # Jocys.com VS AI Companion
 This is a free and open-source project for people who have an [OpenAI API](https://platform.openai.com/) (GPT-3/4, Davinci...) subscription, also run Open AI on their local machine ([GPT4All](https://gpt4all.io/)), as well as those who run AI on-premises or on Azure Cloud.

 The AI Companion is a tool that analyzes your project files and works alongside you to streamline development and boost productivity.
 It can be installed as a Visual Studio extension or run as a standalone application.
 It's like a Swiss Army Knife of AI for developers.
+Application allows you to easily create custom, fine-tuned AI models for company chatbots or virtual employees.

 ### Why Use Tools Utilizing API Instead of Web Chat GPT?